 What is Data Management?

 Data management refers to a set of practices used to collect, organize, store, process and use data in line with policies and standards established within an organization.
 It includes a wide scope of activities aimed to ensure that relevant data is accessible, consistent, reliable and secure.
+Data dictionary tools play a vital role in data management by ensuring consistent definitions and standardized structures for data across all processes and systems.

 Several roles are the main stakeholders taking part in data management: